Farmers' market: China

 The traditional public markets in Chinese cities are known as "wet markets" (菜市场) where most vendors are resellers.
 The Chinese government has attempted to transform these traditional markets to supermarkets in urban renovation projects.
 It has led to a decline of these markets in some cities such as Shanghai.
 Yet, in other cities, wet markets persist and dominate the retail of fresh produce and meat.
 Because of its critical role in ensuring urban food security, wet markets receive various supports from the local government.

-After 2010, farmers' markets in China were reborn in some major cities such as Beijing, Shanghai, Guangzhou and Chengdu amidst the food safety crisis.
-These farmers' markets (农夫市集) provide venues for local small ecological farmers to sell their produce within the city, catering urban middle-class's growing demand for high quality food.
-Many of these market vendors are operating community-supported agriculture.
+After 2010, farmers' markets in China were reborn in some major cities, such as Beijing, Shanghai, Guangzhou and Chengdu, amidst the food safety crisis.
+These farmers' markets (农夫市集) provide venues for local small ecological farmers to sell their produce within the city, catering to the urban middle-class's growing demand for high quality food.
+Many of these market vendors operate community-supported agriculture.